 Supporting Student Wellbeing

 Positive mental health and wellbeing are essential to thriving at university, and Westminster prioritises student wellbeing in all aspects of university life.
-To support this, a range of wellbeing activities and events will take place on Thursday 13 March at Marylebone and Harrow campuses, offering opportunities to engage with support services and collect some freebies.
+To support this, a range of wellbeing activities and events will take place on Thursday 13 March from 11 am to 2 pm at Marylebone Foyer and Harrow Forum, offering opportunities to engage with support services and collect some freebies.

 What’s happening on the day?